jcroona/mockito/report.md

 4. Are exceptions taken into account in the given measurements?
+Yes.
 5. Is the documentation clear w.r.t. all the possible outcomes?
+No, it very unclear.

 ## Coverage

 ### Tools

-Document your experience in using a "new"/different coverage tool.
+#### Document your experience in using a "new"/different coverage tool.

 How well was the tool documented?
 Was it possible/easy/difficult to integrate it with your build environment?

+We used Jacoco.
+It had pretty clear documentation, and was easy to integrate with gradle.

 ### DYI